The 11 Advantages of Internal Recruitment

 What Are The Main Advantages of Internal Recruitment?

-Internal recruitment is when a business chooses only to advertise a job within their company or only make it available to current employees.
-The main advantage is that it can save time and money, but it can also serve as a way to develop and motivate employees within your organization.
+The main advantage of internal recruitment is that it can save time and money, but it can also serve as a way to develop and motivate employees within your organisation.

 Let’s start by taking a step back.
 When a company is hiring someone for a new role, there are two potential approaches: